What is anorexia nervosa?

 Anorexia can present in both physical and emotional ways.
 Common signs include:

 Healing from anorexia begins with safety, dignity, and trust.
 You are not alone.
-We’re here to walk with you—step by step—toward lasting recovery.
+We’re here to guide you towards lasting recovery.

 At NewCircle, care for anorexia treatment is always tailored to the individual.
 We meet you where you are, with support that evolves alongside your healing: